The Tigers’ 10 Most Memorable Games

 Rarely has a season been scripted so perfectly for a major league team.
 The 1984 Tigers bolted out to an electrifying 35-5 start for veteran manager Sparky Anderson, coasted to the AL East title, swept Kansas City in the ALCS and found the San Diego Padres to be no problem in the World Series.
 The final nail into the Padres’ coffin would be hammered down in Game Five.

 Highlighted by a two-run Kirk Gibson home run, Detroit stormed out to a 3-0 lead on Padre starter Mark Thurmond, who retired only one of six batters before being removed from the game.
-Tiger starter Dan Petry was far from his best as well, allowing the Padres to even the score in the fourth inning before making his own exit to the showers.
+Tigers starter Dan Petry was far from his best as well, allowing the Padres to even the score in the fourth inning before making his own exit to the showers.
 But back came Detroit; the Tigers retook the lead in the fifth when Gibson singled and scored on a sacrifice fly, added another run in the seventh when Lance Parrish homered, then broke it open in the eighth when they notched three runs on just one hit: Gibson’s second homer of the day.
 Pitching the final two innings in relief, AL MVP and Cy Young winner Willie (later Guillermo) Hernandez wasn’t sharp but kept the Padres well at bay to secure the Tigers’ fourth-ever championship.

 Unfortunately, the postgame euphoria around Tiger Stadium turned into celebration riots—an oxymoronic thought—that resulted in one death, 82 injuries and 41 arrests.